brian7704/OpenTAKServer/README.md

 - CasEvac

 ## Planned Features
-- WinTAK and iTAK support (This may already work, just needs to be tested)
+- iTAK support (This may already work, just needs to be tested)
 - Authentication
 - API to query saved CoT messages
 - WebUI